ian-nai/raku_lemmatize/README.md

 Or simply download the GitHub repo.

 ## Usage
-The package uses a .csv containing predefined English lemmas in a two column format, with the lemma on the left and its derivatives on the right.
-Any similarly formatted .csv can be used to run the code, allowing for easy use of custom lemma lists and non-English languages.
+The package uses csv files containing predefined lemmas in a two column format, with the lemma on the left and its derivatives on the right.
+Any similarly formatted .csv can be used to run the code, allowing for easy use of custom lemma lists and additional languages.

 The following four subroutines can be called:

 To construct your hash table of lemma pairs; this must be done before lemmatizing:
 ```
-construct_hash('resources/lemmas.csv');
+construct_hash('resources/en.csv');
 # or substitute your own filename in place of 'lemmas.csv'
 ```